flutter/website/src/development/add-to-app/multiple-flutters.md

 scenarios motivating the usage of multiple Flutters can be found at [docs.flutter.dev/go/multiple-flutters][].

-The 2.0.0 Flutter release drastically reduces the memory footprint of additional Flutter engines from **~19MB** on Android and **~13MB** on iOS, to **~180kB** on Android and iOS.
-This ~99% fixed cost reduction allows the multiple Flutters pattern to be used more liberally in your add-to-app integration.
+Flutter 2 and above are optimized for this scenario, with a low incremental memory cost (~180kB) for adding additional Flutter instances.
+This fixed cost reduction allows the multiple Flutter instance pattern to be used more liberally in your add-to-app integration.

+{{site.alert.warning}}
+  Memory usage is only fully optimized in AOT mode (in profile and release builds).
+Some memory redundancy will still be present in JIT mode (in debug builds).
+This is tracked in [issue 74520][].
+{{site.alert.end}}

 ## Components